abhijit424515/zeal-interpreter/README.md

 ## Level 1

-> You want to make sure the `Editor: Insert Spaces` option is turned off, else tab characters will be replaced with spaces.
+> If you are using VSCode, you want to make sure the `Editor: Insert Spaces` option in Settings is turned off, else tab characters will be replaced with spaces.

 ### Instructions